Dos & Don’ts of Spain’s #1 Carnaval

-This weekend begins the beautiful debauchery of one of Spain’s most cherished festivos.
+This month begins the beautiful debauchery of one of Spain’s most cherished festivos.
 If you’re lucky enough to be celebrating in one of the top Carnaval hotspots in Spain – Santa Cruz de Tenerife, Las Palmas de Gran Canaria, Cadiz, Sitges – get ready to be dazzled.
 From shimmering, sequined gowns and luminous firework displays to blaring Latin beats and the sensation of thousands of people soaking it all in with you, your senses are sure to be on overload.

 But remember, as you get down and dirty in one of Spain’s Carnaval capitals over the next ten days, it’s more than just a party.
 Carnaval traditions are deeply rooted in these cities, and have lasted and grown increasingly important over the years.
 There’s a story behind everything from the Queen’s 100kg gown to the mocking refrains of the murgas and, of course, the sparks of a papier-mâché sardine going up in smoke.

-- DO dress up like your friends.
+1. DO dress up like your friends.

 11 Smurfs, 7 jellyfish and 23 co-ed Minnie Mouses (Minnie Mice?).
 No, this isn’t the recipe for a brujas brew, or some crazy Canarian jungle juice.
 Carnaval in Spain is not the time to see which of your friends can pull together the best glittery tutu/neon wig/spotted leotard combination.
 The tradition is to dress up with two to two hundred of your closest compañeros and to take on the town like the bad ass band of bumblebees (or Care Bears, or pirates…) that you are.